NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-11-03-NEON-DC-Spatio-Temporal-Data-Lesson-Hackathon.md

 ###Intro to Spatio-Temporal Data in R

+NOTE: all content below is under development and in ROUGH DRAFT form!

 * <a href="https://github.com/data-lessons/NEON-R-Spatial-Data-Intro" target="_blank">Introduction to Spatio
 temporal data.</a>
 * <a href="http://data-lessons.github.io/NEON-R-Spatial-Raster/" target="_blank">Raster data & raster time series in R</a>